Introduction

 - RADIUS Authentication – To lookup user/device account during RADIUS Authentication

-- Go to Policy Management > Policy Engine Workflows.
+- Go to Policy Management > Policy Workflows.

-- In the Description field, enter a description for the policy.
+- In the Display Description field, enter a suitable description for the policy workflow.

-- In the Conditions section, click the Identity Provider drop-down and select the Identity Lookup Provider you created in the earlier section.
+- In the Conditions section, click the Core Provider drop-down and select the signal source you created earlier.

 - Click Update.